 The intervention of technology in education is one of the marvelous phenomena that happened in this era.
 Things possible now with available gadgets could have never been imagined 10 years ago.
-From regular student’s wiki to braille assistance to dedicated websites for e-learning, technology has achieved great heights in the sector.
+From regular student wikis to braille assistance to dedicated websites for e-learning, technology has achieved great heights in the sector.

 A major portion of the advantage goes to the pupils with a learning disability.
 Online available tools and resources proved to be a great way of inducing new paths for the learning process.

 We curated a list of the top 10 free mobile apps for people with dyscalculia.
 Our focus in this post is on the apps that are directly or indirectly related to dyscalculia and its impact on our daily lives.
-We tried to reach every corner of it and thus, coming up with apps that help in tackling the issues with ease.
-So, supplement your books collection with this list of apps and make life easier as a dyscalculic.
+We tried to reach every corner of it and thus, came up with apps that help in tackling the issues with ease.
+So, supplement your book collection with this list of apps and make life easier as a dyscalculic.

-Socratic is a popular app that aims at assisting students in their homework.
-The app can find the relevant concepts to solve the math equations in just a few seconds.
-All you have to do is to take a pic of the homework question or math equation and submit it to get an instant explanation of the concept.
+Socratic is a popular app that aims to assist students in their homework.
+The app can find the relevant concepts to solve math equations in just a few seconds.
+All you have to do is take a pic of the homework question or math equation and submit it to get an instant explanation of the concept.

 Other than Mathematics, Socratic also supports Science, History, English, and Economics.
 The app uses vision technology to read the submitted image and AI to figure out the concepts for solving it.

 Simple but interactive UI makes it really easy to use.
 The ability of the machine to spit out the results in just a few seconds is pretty impressive.
 However, the app itself is limited by its dependence on optical character recognition.

 3. Mental Math Practice